 |Disseminate||The results of the analysis are disseminated to both tactical consumers (SOC etc) and the strategic sponsors of the project i.e. the members of the ‘c suite’ with an interest in the issue|

 What can be seen from the above example is that the intelligence cycle and the F3EAD cycle can be employed closely together to fulfill the overall company’s intelligence requirements, both tactical and strategic.
 One way of visualizing these two cycles is as cogs turning together within the intelligence process, with intersections between the intelligence cycle’s “Collection” phase and the F3EAD cycle’s “Find” phase.
 This relationship is shown below.

-To learn more, including the latest in threat intelligence and digital risk management, subscribe to our threat intelligence emails here.
+To learn more, subscribe to our threat intelligence emails here.